 Thermoplastic reliefs

 Starting in 1947, the Army Map Service in Washington, D.C., invented a technique using vacuum-formed plastic sheets to produce cheap reliefs in large quantities.
 This technique is still in use today in a moderately modernised form.
-It is based on the German technique of Karl Wenschow (18841947), which the Americans got to know at the end of World War II.
+It is based on the German technique of Karl Wenschow (18841947), which the Americans knew by the end of World War II.

 First, a plaster model is made translating a contour map into a three-dimensional model using a pantograph.
 The Army Map Service used a block of laminated plastic sheets for the milling process, making a plaster cast from this master.
 This contour-stepped model then has to be finished manually by carving away the plaster steps.
 Today, a computer guided milling machine is able to accomplish these production steps when provided with an appropriate digital terrain model, creating a model from resin or other material.